About this guide

 Compare and estimate running costs

-Use the Energy Rating website or the Energy Rating apps for your phone, to compare running costs of appliances.
+Use the Energy Rating website and the Energy Rating Calculator to compare running costs of appliances.
 A higher star-rated model may cost a little more upfront, but will reduce energy use and total costs.

 Buy energy-efficient appliances